dannydoritoeth/awai/sales-copilot/docs/examples/document-packager-output.md

 This structured format allows the AI to:
 - Analyze progression patterns specific to each record type
-- Identify key indicators of success based on record-specific attributes
+- Identify key indicators of success based on record-specific characteristics
 - Understand engagement velocity in different contexts
 - Learn from historical patterns while respecting type-specific characteristics
 - Make predictions while respecting privacy